-It can seem hard to make it when anyone with the newest iPhone can call themselves a “photographer”.
-But success, for most creators who turn to entrepreneurship, comes down to 3 things:
+It can seem hard to make it when anyone with the newest iPhone can call themselves a “photographer,” and everyone is using some sort of free photo editing software.
+But success, for most creators who turn to entrepreneurship, comes down to three things:

 - Finding your niche.

 This guide will explore some of the things you should know about selling photos online with resources and business ideas to help you make your photography-based business a reality.

 To start, here are 20 stock photography websites to sell images and license your photos online: